NJ Salmon Fishing

 All about fishing for Atlantic and coho sockeye salmon in New Jersey

-Lake Wawayanda and Lake Aeroflex are the two lakes stocked with salmon in NJ.
+Lake Aeroflex, Tilcon Lake and Wawayanda Lake are the lakes stocked with salmon in NJ.
 All other salmon fishing is in costal waters and the tributary waters flowing into the Atlantic ocean.
 The New Jersey state record atlantic salmon was pulled from New Wawayanda Lake.

 About The Pacific Salmon Family

 Pacific Salmon are born in and remain in freshwater streams for the early years of life.
 The number varies by species.
 Afterward they migrate to the Pacific Ocean waters where they bulk up and prepare for their once in a lifetime spawning run up the freshwater stream where they were born.
 They will instinctively return to their birthplace, spawn and die.
 They are found in the streams which empty into the ocean and adjoining ocean waters.